r3c/cottle/docs/page/04-configuration.rst

 Specifying configuration
 ========================

-You can specify configuration parameters by passing a ``Cottle.DocumentConfiguration`` instance when creating a new document.
+You can specify configuration parameters by passing a :type:`DocumentConfiguration` instance when creating a new document.
 Here is how to specify configuration parameters:

 .. code-block:: csharp
     :caption: C# source